Hamilton's Harnack inequality and the $W$-entropy formula on complete Riemannian manifolds: Hamilton's Harnack inequality

 We have

 Note that

-By the maximum principle, we have $h(x, t)\leq 0$ for all time $t>0$ and $x\in M$.
-This proves Theorem \ref{Thm-a} in compact case.
-In general case of complete non-compact Riemannian manifolds with $Ric(L)\geq -K$, we can give a probabilistic proof to Hamilton's Harnack inequality as follows.
-Indeed, on any complete Riemannian manifold $M$ with $Ric+\nabla^2\phi\geq K$, a previous result due to Bakry \cite{Ba82} says that the $L$-diffusion process on $M$ has infinity lifetime.
+In the case $M$ is compact, the maximum principle yields that $h(x, t)\leq 0$ for all time $t>0$ and $x\in M$.
+In the case $M$ is a complete non-compact Riemannian manifold with $Ric(L)\geq -K$, we can give a probabilistic proof to $(\ref{BLH})$ as follows.
+Indeed, on any complete Riemannian manifold $M$ with $Ric(L)\geq -K$, a previous result due to Bakry \cite{Ba82} says that the $L$-diffusion process on $M$ has infinity lifetime.
 Let $X_t$ be the $L$-diffusion process on $M$ starting from $X_0=x$.
 Applying It\^o's formula to $h(X_t, T-t)$, $t\in [0, T]$, we have

 where the second term in the right hand side is the It\^o's stochastic integral with respect to a $M$-valued Brownian motion $\{W_s, s\in [0, t]\}$.
 In particular, taking $t=T$, we obtain

 Taking the expectation on both sides, the martingale property of It\^o's integral implies that